Variationally Scheduled Quantum Simulation: Application to molecular systems

 We demonstrate the efficiency of \vrs~ within the context of determining the ground states of various molecular systems via a direct comparison with results obtained using the standard ASP approach.
-The number of variational parameters used in the algorithm are determined by the split number of the annealing time ($S$), the group number of the initial Hamiltonian $(I)$, and the group number of the final Hamiltonian $(F)$.
-As an initial example, we consider a hydrogen molecule, whose Hamiltonian takes the form \bea \hfin=f_0+f_1(\sigma^{z}_1+\sigma^{z}_2)+f_3 \sigma^{z}_1\sigma^{z}_2 +f_4 \sigma^{x}_1\sigma^{x}_2\,, \eea where we use the Bravyi--Kitaev transformation~\cite{Bravyi:00} of the second quantized Hamiltonian and remove two qubits based on the conservation of the spin \mbox{symmetries~\cite{TaperingOffQubits,GoogleHydrogen}.} As this is a two-qubit problem with only $\sigma_i^{z}\sigma_j^{z}$ and $\sigma_i^{x}\sigma_j^{x}$ two-qubit couplings, it is feasible for this model to be implemented on a hardware platform such as~\cite{AdiabaticIBM}.
+We use QuTiP \cite{qutip1,qutip2} for solving the Sch{\"o}dinger equation and the Lindblad master equation.
+In the following examples, the number of variational parameters used in the algorithm are determined by the split number of the annealing time ($S$), the group number of the initial Hamiltonian $(I)$, and the group number of the final Hamiltonian $(F)$.
+As an initial example, we consider a hydrogen molecule, whose Hamiltonian takes the form \bea \hfin=f_0+f_1(\sigma^{z}_1+\sigma^{z}_2)+f_3 \sigma^{z}_1\sigma^{z}_2 +f_4 \sigma^{x}_1\sigma^{x}_2\,, \eea where we use the Bravyi--Kitaev transformation~\cite{Bravyi:00} of the second quantized Hamiltonian and remove two qubits based on the conservation of the spin \mbox{symmetries~\cite{TaperingOffQubits,GoogleHydrogen}.} The coefficients $f_i$ are functions of the nuclear separation distance $d$.
+As this is a two-qubit problem with only $\sigma_i^{z}\sigma_j^{z}$ and $\sigma_i^{x}\sigma_j^{x}$ two-qubit couplings, it is feasible for this model to be implemented on a hardware platform such as~\cite{AdiabaticIBM}.
 More general chemical problems usually possess higher-order couplings, and in such cases the use of perturbative gadgets to reduce these higher-order couplings to two-qubit couplings may be required.
 For more detail on such cases, see~\cite{kempe:1070,Jordan:08,AQC-for-qchem,Bravyi-KitaevSeeley,Tranter-BravyiKitaev}.
-The initial Hamiltonian for the system is taken as the Hartree--Fock Hamiltonian \bea \hini=g_1(\sigma^{z}_1+\sigma^{z}_2). \eea In order to see the roles played by time splitting and grouping terms in~\vrs, we study three different cases of the split number, the initial group number, and the final group number: $(S,I,F)=(2,1,1),~ (5,1,1)$, and $(5,2,4)$.
+The initial Hamiltonian for the system is taken as the Hartree--Fock Hamiltonian \bea \hini=g_1(\sigma^{z}_1+\sigma^{z}_2). \eea Again, the coefficients $g_i$ are functions of the nuclear separation distance $d$.
+In order to see the roles played by time splitting and grouping terms in~\vrs, we study three different cases of the split number, the initial group number, and the final group number: $(S,I,F)=(2,1,1),~ (5,1,1)$, and $(5,2,4)$.
 In the case of $(S,I,F)=(2,1,1)$ or $(5,1,1)$, we do not split the terms in the initial and the final Hamiltonians.
 In this sense, they are homogeneous.
 The split number $S=2$ is the simplest nontrivial schedule and $S=5$ has more flexibility.
 In the case of $(S,I,F)=(5,2,4)$, the number of $I$ and $F$ are chosen to equal the maximum: the number of terms in the initial Hamiltonian is 2 and that of the final Hamiltonian, except the term proportional to the identity, is 4.
 In this sense, it is maximally inhomogeneous.
 For $(S,I,F)=(2,1,1)$ and $(5,1,1)$, the time-dependent Hamiltonian is given by \bea H=A(a_i)\hini+B(b_i)\hfin\,, \eea with $i=1$ and $i \in [1,4]$ for $(2,1,1)$ and $(5,1,1)$, respectively.
 For $(5,2,4)$, all terms have the unique time dependence \bea H=\sum_{k=1}^{2}A_k(a_i)\sigma^{z}_k+ \sum_{j=1}^{4}B_j(b_i)\bf{\sigma}_{j}\,, \eea where $\bf{\sigma}_{j}=\{\sigma^{z}_{1},\sigma^{z}_{2},\sigma^{z}_{1}\sigma^{z}_{2}, \sigma^{x}_{1}\sigma^{x}_{2}\}$.